Cadmium is a naturally-occurring metal used in batteries and found in cigarette smoke.

 At home, you can be exposed to cadmium if you make ceramics, jewelry, or enameled crafts.
 You may also be exposed through glassblowing, painting, or ingesting an herbal remedy that contains cadmium.How can cadmium affect my health?

-Cadmium and cadmium compounds are listed as carcinogens in the Twelfth Report on Carcinogens published by the National Toxicology Program because they are known to cause cancer.
+Cadmium and cadmium compounds are listed as carcinogens in the Thirteenth Report on Carcinogens published by the National Toxicology Program because they are known to cause cancer.
 Long-term exposure to high levels of cadmium can cause lung cancer.
 There also may be an association between exposure to cadmium and cancer of the prostate, kidney, and bladder.

 Breathing high levels of cadmium can severely damage the lungs and may cause death.
 Eating food or drinking water with very high levels of cadmium can severely irritate the stomach, leading to vomiting and diarrhea, and sometimes even death.